Ultimate Guide to Vintage Penthouse Pets

 Avril Lund - Penthouse Pet of The Year 1974

-If you are a breast man of a certain age, chances are that Avril Lund (Pet of the Month March 1973, Pet of the Year 1974) looms, um, large in your erotic imagination.
-Because, as the picture makes plain, there’s no getting around it, or, not to be vulgar, them.
-According to what scant records we are able to find, the lovely Ms. Avril Lund, standing a not-looming five feet seven inches, boasted a bust line of a full forty, as in four-zero, inches.
+If you are a breast man of a certain age, chances are that Avril Lund (Pet of the Month March 1973, Pet of the Year 1974) looms large in your erotic memory.
+According to what scant records we are able to find, the lovely Ms. Avril Lund, standing a five feet seven inches, boasted a bust line of a full forty, as in four-zero, inches.
 All natural.
-This is impressive.
-As is the photographic record of her pulchritude, which makes aesthetic use of extremely dramatic tan lines in a way that has not been successfully emulated since.
+This is impressive, as is the photographic record of her pulchritude, which makes aesthetic use of extremely dramatic tan lines in a way that has not been successfully emulated since.

 Her Scandanavian-sounding name aside, Lund actually hailed from Ireland.
-And before becoming a model and Penthouse Pet, she worked as—seriously, guys, hold on to whatever there is to hold on to nearby—a nurse.
-In the days before here reign as a top Filthy Gorgeous girl, she worked at the St. Francis Psychiatric Hospital at Haywards Heath, West Sussex.
-At the Friends of St. Francis website, Joe Hughes, a former male nurse at the facility, who now runs the commemorative site for the hospital, recalls the excitement that ran through the male nurses’ quarters when news of the “new girl” circulated.
+Before becoming a model and Penthouse Pet, she worked as a nurse.
+That's right—in the days before her reign as a top Filthy Gorgeous girl, she worked at the St. Francis Psychiatric Hospital at Haywards Heath, West Sussex.
+At the Friends of St. Francis website, Joe Hughes, a former male nurse at the facility who now runs the commemorative site for the hospital, recalls the excitement that ran through the male nurses’ quarters when news of the “new girl” circulated.

 “Well, eventually we caught sight of her.
-For me the occasion was when she was returning from duty in her beautifully starched and tailored nurses uniform.
+For me the occasion was when she was returning from duty in her beautifully starched and tailored nurse's uniform.
 What a delightful sight.
 She was a lovely girl.
 We then heard her play the guitar and sing and there was no doubt in our minds that she could have had a career in that direction also.”
-Mmm-hmmm.
-I think we should all savor the phrase “beautifully starched and tailored nurse’s uniform,” and wonder why no fetish shots of Avril in precisely such a uniform seem to exist.
-Oh well.

 Hughes relates another anecdote on the perks of Pet-dom: